-Opioids maker Teva agrees to $4.25 billion settlement
+Opioids Maker Teva Agrees to $4.25 Billion Settlement

-DES MOINES – Iowa Attorney General Tom Miller has reached an agreement in principle on key financial terms with opioid maker Teva, which would provide up to $4.25 billion to participating states and local governments.
+Nashville- Attorney General Herbert H. Slatery III has reached an agreement in principle on key financial terms with opioid maker Teva, which would provide up to $4.25 billion to participating states and local governments.

-While critical details of the settlement remain the subject of ongoing negotiations, Teva disclosed the agreement Tuesday ahead of its earnings announcement Wednesday.
+While critical details of the settlement remain the subject of ongoing negotiations, Teva disclosed the key financial terms in its earnings announcement Wednesday.

-“This is another major step in addressing the opioids crisis,” Miller said, noting that Iowa was a leading state in negotiating today’s agreement with Teva.
-“We expect these funds to make a significant difference in preventing fatal overdoses and treating opioid addiction disorder.”
+“This settlement is another major step in holding opioid manufacturers accountable and we expect these funds to make a significant difference in treating opioid addiction disorder in Tennessee and across the country,” said General Slatery.
+“One problem we encountered with Teva (as we have with other manufacturers) is the advice it gave when opioids were losing their effectiveness for clearly addicted patients – just up the dosage.
+I don’t have enough adjectives to describe how poor that advice was.”

 Teva, an Israel-based drug manufacturer, makes Actiq and Fentora, which are branded fentanyl products for cancer pain, and a number of generic opioids including oxycodone.